bcgov/ols-router/rpng-2.0-release-notes.md

 You will need an apikey header in your requests.
 Feel free to use a demo api key available from our rest api console (see link in the guide above).

-To see the new API in action, feel free to monitor http traffic in your chrome browser while running [Location Services in Action](https://bcgov.github.io/ols-devkit/ols-demo/index.html)
+To see the new API in action, visit [Location Services in Action](https://bcgov.github.io/ols-devkit/ols-demo/index.html).
+Feel free to monitor network traffic in your browser to see the new router requests.

 ## API Changes